milad15A/Medical-segmentation/README.md

 This segment focuses on a prevalent form of cancer in the population and an effective deep-learning approach to aid in its treatment.
 However, before delving into that, we aim to provide a concise definition of semantic segmentation and its related concepts.
   <br/>1-Image segmentation: Image segmentation involves dividing an image into meaningful segments or regions based on certain characteristics, such as color, intensity, texture, or boundaries.
   <br/>2- Semantic segmentation: the algorithm attempts to label every single pixel.
-  <br/>in medicine, segmenting can out the image exactly which pixels correspond to certain parts of the patient's anatomy
+  <br/> In medicine, segmenting can out the image exactly which pixels correspond to certain parts of the patient's anatomy

-  ## Main objective:
+  # Main objective:

 To perform segmentation on the stomach and intestines, aiming to support oncologists in the precise administration of X-ray treatments.
 Furthermore, patients experience lower levels of pain in their bodies.